bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/Mn_0o8MhlkZ53UQY$AE8JFW5B/Documentation.md

-content of Mn in the water sample
+content of Mn in the water sample.